vrtbl/passerine/README.md

 > TODO: traits and impls.

-Pattern matching and algebraic data types allow for quickly building up and tearing down expressive data schemas.
+CSTPattern matching and algebraic data types allow for quickly building up and tearing down expressive data schemas.
 As data (and the transformation applied to it) are the core of any program, constructs for quickly building up and tearing down complex datatypes are an incredible tool for scripting expressive applications.

 ### Fibers
 How does passerine handle errors?
 What about concurrency?